Atul Kale

 Atul Kale is an Indian actor, singer, musician and director.
 He directed Matichya Chuli, De Dhakka and Shahanpan Dega Deva.
-He has won MATA Sanman and Zee Gaurav awards for his singing, music direction, acting and directing.
-He also acted in Mee Shivaji Raje Bhosale Boltoy movie as Gidwani/Gaikwad Film Director.
+He has won MATA Sanman and Zee Gaurav awards for his work.
+He is best known for Me Shivajiraje Bhosale Boltoy.

 Early life

 Kale was born in Girgaon, Mumbai.
 During his college days he was drawn towards experimental theater.
 He acted in several Marathi and English plays like Katha Mastaramachi, Farsh- Babulchya Premacha, Anamay and Planchet.
-He won several awards for his portrayal in Planchet with Devendra Pem.
+He won several awards for his portrayal with Devendra Pem.

-Upon the death of his father, he took up his father's position at Oriental Insurance.
+Upon the death of his father, he took up his father's position at The Oriental Insurance Company.
 An associate at Oriental offered for him to sing professionally, where he shared the stage with Mahendra Kapoor and Johnny Lever.
 During this time, Atul was offered an English version of a commercial play called All the Best, directed by his friend Devendra Pem.
 He later received a call from Mahesh Manjrekar, which led to an acting career.